-In the last few decades researches dedicated to exploring the uniqueness of family firms they face the challenges of the factors that affect business survival.
-Successful succession is a crucial goal for family firms: without the predecessors let go the business and next generations reveal triumph leadership that approved by last leader the inheritance is less likely to be completed.
+In the last few decades researches dedicate to exploring the uniqueness of family firms they face the challenges of the factors that affect business survival.
+Successful succession is a crucial goal for family firms.
+If the predecessors do not let go the business and next generations reveal triumph leadership that approved by last leader, the inheritance is less likely to be completed.
 The intra-family succession and connection with the two key players are the key interest for family business scholars and practitioners.